MrRuzal/MrRuzal/README.md

 - 👋 Hi, I’m @Ruzal.
 - 👀 I’m interested in python development.
 - 🌱 I am learning to write small programs, exploring the possibilities of Python.
-Now, I am learning Django, Docker developing a small project in Django.
+Now, I am learning Django, Docker developing a small web-project in Django.
 - 💞️ I’m looking to collaborate on ...

 <!---